RealToughCookies/neural-network-hello-world/README.md

 # Neural Network Hello World

-A minimal PyTorch implementation that demonstrates a simple neural network learning the linear relationship y ≈ 3x + 2 on synthetic data.
-The project includes a single linear layer trained with SGD on noisy data, along with a smoke test to verify the model learns the target parameters within acceptable tolerance.
+A minimal PyTorch implementation featuring both synthetic data regression and FashionMNIST classification.
+Includes linear regression learning y ≈ 3x + 2 on toy data, and a TinyLinear classifier for FashionMNIST with comprehensive training/evaluation loops and smoke tests.

 ## Usage